-Letting inspiration be the drive to this creative journey of the unimagined life.
+Letting creation be the drive on this journey of the unimagined life.

 “Vulnerability is the birthplace of love, belonging, joy, courage, empathy, and creativity.
 It is the source of hope, empathy, accountability, and authenticity.
 If we want greater clarity in our purpose or deeper and more meaningful spiritual lives, vulnerability is the path.”
 Brené Brown